Open http://localhost:3000

 5. Ask Questions

 Click Ask for AI-powered answers.
-Use Advanced Retrieval to scope by collection/date/category/author/tags, then ask your question.
+Use Advanced Retrieval to scope by collection/date/category/author/tags and add optional intent / candidate-limit / exclude / query-mode controls for ambiguous questions.

 Note: Models auto-download on first use.
-Cold start can take longer on first launch while local models download.
+The dashboard also exposes model download state and a one-click recovery path if the active preset still needs files.
 For instant startup, set GNO_NO_AUTO_DOWNLOAD=1 and download explicitly with gno models pull.

 Document Editing